VladimirKalachikhin/GaladrielMapSK/README.md

 ## Features
 GaladrielMap SignalK edition handle SignalK notification system.
 If the [collision-detector](https://www.npmjs.com/package/collision-detector) is installed, the GaladrielMap SignalK edition highlights dangerous vessels on the map and indicates the direction to them on self cursor.
+If [naivegpxlogger](https://www.npmjs.com/package/naivegpxlogger) is installed,  it becomes convenient to record the path in gpx format.

 ## Install&configure:
 Install chartplotter from SignalK Appstore as **galadrielmap_sk**.